FREQUENTLY ASKED QUESTIONS

 LEAVE BLANK NO DELETE

-Unless included on the packing list, ALIVE programs will provide students with all of the necessary equipment required to participate in the various program activities.
+Unless included on the clothing and equipment list, ALIVE programs will provide students with all of the necessary equipment required to participate in the various program activities.
 Personal knives from home are prohibited.
 We also ask that cell phones, tablets and other electronic devices are left at home during the program.
 At ALIVE, we challenge students to unplug and disconnect from modern-day distractions to allow for authentic connections to form.

 Ideally, your student will pack in something that is easy to carry.
 They will have a short walk from the bus to their cabin on unpaved and/or dirt paths.
 For this reason, a duffle, backpack or hockey bag is best.
-Suitcases with wheels are not recommended as they may break being on gravel or dirt/ snowy roads.
+Suitcases with wheels are not recommended as they may break being on gravel, dirt or snowy roads.

 We recommend that students use the layering system to be able to quickly adapt, add or omit layers of clothing to maintain a comfortable temperature as weather conditions and activity levels change.
 Wearing a base, insulating and outer layer made from synthetic or wool clothing materials, allows for students to keep heat in while keeping rain, wind, and other weather conditions out.